-A patch test is a diagnostic tool used by dermatologist to identify the specific allergens or chemicals that triggers an allergic response leading to a form of dermatitis or eczema called allergic contact dermatitis.
-Patch tests are not the same as skin prick test which are mainly used to diagnose hay fever.
-Skin prick test are not useful in patients with rashes.
+A patch test is a diagnostic tool used by a dermatologist to identify the specific allergens or chemicals that triggers an allergic response leading to a form of dermatitis or eczema called allergic contact dermatitis.
+Patch tests are not the same as skin prick tests which are mainly used to diagnose hay fever.
+Skin prick tests are not useful in patients with rashes.

-The dermatologist will apply small amounts of common allergens or test substances in chambers are applied in direct contact to the skin.
+The dermatologist will apply small amounts of common allergens or test substances in chambers that are applied in direct contact to the skin.
 This is usually on the upper back.
-They are fixed with a hypo allergic plaster or tape.
+They are fixed with a hypo-allergic plaster or tape.
 They are left in contact with your skin for 48 hrs.

-The dermatologist will read the test in 48hrs and again in 72hrs, during this period the patient’s back is not suppose to come in contact with any water.
-At the 48hrs visit the allergens will be removed from a patient’s back.
+The dermatologist will read the test in 48hrs and again in 72hrs, during this period the patient’s back is not supposed to come in contact with any water.
+At the 48hrs visit, the allergens will be removed from a patient’s back.

-The results of the patch test will help patient to avoid the things they are allergic to.
-It also provide a list of other things that can cause a cross reaction with the substances a patient is allergic to.
+The results of the patch test will help the patient to avoid the things they are allergic to.
+It also provides a list of other things that can cause a cross-reaction with the substances a patient is allergic to.